-- Requiring haulers active in their town to deliver collected MSW to the PERC facility by enacting ordinances for hauler licensing or flow control.
+- Requiring haulers active in their town to deliver collected MSW to the Fiberight facility by enacting ordinances for hauler licensing or flow control.
 Click here to see a model licensing ordinance and a model flow control ordinance.

 Every quarter, PERC submits a calculation of the tip fee to the MRC for review.
 Tip fees have held in the 70s per ton in recent years as shown.

 These tip fees are the gross amount paid for deliveries of Acceptable Waste to the PERC facility without accounting for cash rebates from performance credits, cash distributions from the PERC partnership or disbursements from the Tip Fee Stabilization Fund.

 Click here to see letters to the MRC Board reviewing the tip fee calculations and discussing the factors that drive the changes in the tip fee each quarter.

 In every year since 1994, the MRC has rebated cash back to the Charter Municipalities.
 These cash distributions are intended to offset tip fees payments in order to keep the net cost of disposal at a target value.
 Target values are set by the MRC Board of Directors.
 The cash comes from the following sources: